 - You should slowly return back to the original table top position while inhaling.
 You can repeat this asana any number of times you want.

 Precautions and Contraindications for Marjaryasana

-Marjaryasana may be easy for some people but others may find it slightly difficult.
+Marjaryasana may be easy for some people, but others may find it slightly difficult.
 Hence, you should ensure that you do not feel any pain or strain while doing this asana or any other asana.
 You should keep the movement within your ability and capacity and should never push beyond that limit.
 If you have been suffering from any head injury, you should not lower your head but keep it straight in line with your chest.
 You should always perform preparatory asanas, so that you are able to flex your body muscles when you perform each asana, especially the intermediate and advanced or tougher asanas.

 Benefits of Marjaryasana

 Marjaryasana provides sturdiness and overall durability to your spinal column.
-This asana not only plays a key role to correct the posture of an individual but also invigorates the spine and internal organs.
-It relieves tension inside the lower back.
+This asana not only plays a key role to correct the posture of an individual, but also invigorates the spine and internal organs.
+It relieves tension in the lower back.
 Very few people know that Marjaryasana also plays a significant role in purifying the blood and regulating the blood circulation in the human body.
 It is a very good stress releasing workout and hence, it is used widely as a very good stress reliever, since stress is one of the major issues in the lives of most of us.

 Variation in Marjaryasana

 While remaining in Marjaryasana, you can turn your head to focus the eyes on your left hip, while moving the hip slightly towards your head.
-You should repeat it towards the right side but you should breathe in before changing the position.
+You should repeat it towards the right side, but you should breathe in before changing the position.
 You can do this variation for 10 or 15 breaths.
 You can also move your hands to a more forward direction and move the hips in a slow circular motion.

 Preparatory and Follow-Up Asanas for Marjaryasana